close

 Tip

-Only global ignore entries (entries with only ignores and no other fields) block nested config discovery.
-Entry-level ignores (entries with both files and ignores) do not affect config discovery.
+Only global ignore entries (entries with only ignores and an optional name) block directory target discovery.
+Entry-level ignores do not affect config discovery.

 You can also specify a config file explicitly (overrides automatic discovery):